 Second, I’ve long admired the Stones for trying out their versions of various rock subgenres: blues, honky-tonk, hard, soft, anthem, ballad.
 For my part, I’ve loved exploring the range of romance subgenres.
 In the subcategory of Historicals alone I’ve written Medievals, Regencies, Americana (e.g. Westerns), Renaissance, and Scottish Highlands.
-Then there’s Paranormal (my time-slip series), along with forays into BDSM and my most recent story, a Motorcycle Club romance entitled Motorcycles in the Mekong (September, 2014).
-Different subgenres require attention to different melodies and harmonies, and I love tuning my ear to them and then trying them out.
-As a whole, the romance genre is one whose improvisatory range is extremely rich for me.
+Then there’s my time-slip series, which involves reincarnation, see The Blue Hour.
+I’m now working on the second book in a shapeshifter series.
+The first is Buy Me Love, a British police procedural crossed with a werewolf story.

 As a kid I sneaked enough peeks in Playboy magazines to be aware of the painter Alberto Vargas.
 He specialized in pin ups.
 I remember gazing at his images in fascination, not only because I thought they were pretty, but also because I was musing over an inchoate, kid-sized version of the question, “Is this art?”
-I could see that the painter had a vision for what he was doing.
+Whatever my answer, I could see that the painter had a vision for what he was doing.

 I couldn’t have formulated the thought at the time, but in retrospect I can see that Vargas was not posing new questions about his subject matter in the way that, say, Cézanne was.
-I am, however, clear that Vargas was working within an art form.
+However, I am clear that Vargas was working within an art form.
 Did he make some kind of contribution to it?
 I’m not sure, but I do think it’s possible to have something new and interesting to say about his chosen art form.

 This post was written by Julie Tetel Andresen